PhD Economist

 About me

-I graduated with a PhD in Economics from Duke University in May 2025, specializing in industrial organization, public economics, and energy economics.
+I specialize in industrial organization, public economics, and energy economics.
 My research focuses on the electricity industry and electricity markets.
 I investigate investment in cross-border electricity transmission interconnections in my job market paper.

 I am actively searching for a job.
 I am available for interviews in North America and Europe.

-References: Christopher TimminsJames RobertsDalia Patino-Echeverri, Jeffrey DeSimone
+References: Christopher Timmins, Steven Rivkin, Jeffrey DeSimone

 Research